enweg/BayesFluxR/README.md

 ## Mode and Modal Approximations

 The easiest way to test a BNN and to obtain a first estimate is by using the MAP or the mode of the posterior distribution.
-BFluxR achieves this by using stochastic gradient descent type of algorithms.
+BayesFluxR achieves this by using stochastic gradient descent type of algorithms.
 Currently implemented are `opt.ADAM`, `opt.RMSProp`, and `opt.Descent`.